akevinge/blog/src/content/post/mentorship.md

 ---
 title: "Mentorship"
-description: "There is something simply beautiful about inspiring others and being inspired.
-As a lifelong mentee and mentor, mentorship has played and continues to play an extremely important role in my life."
+description: "As a lifelong mentee and mentor, mentorship has played and continues to play an extremely important role in my life."
 publishDate: "12 Feb.
 2024"
 draft: false
 unlisted: true